apollographql/apollo/design/high-level-reactivity.md

 ### Manual dependency invalidation

-For more complex situations, you will have to emit invalidations manually.
+Sometimes, you will want or need to emit invalidations manually.
 For example, in the above example about notifications, we will want to invalidate the notification count manually when we add a notification:

 ```
 notifications.insert(...);